When I used the Sony Alpha A7 III camera, I was thrilled by its fantastic combination of a compact body and a full-frame

-- A limited selection of native lenses.
+A limited selection of native lenses.

-It is indeed a perfection for all and sundry and provides you with everything you need.
-From high-speed performance, amazing imaging capability to an outstanding and compact body design, everything is on point.
+> It is indeed a perfection for all and sundry and provides you with everything you need.
+Everything is on point, from high-speed performance, amazing imaging capability to an outstanding and compact body design.

-The Sony A7 III may not be the perfect camera for action and sports (which is what the Sony A9 is for), nor for reporting, nature, or study (where the A7R III dominates).
+> The Sony A7 III may not be the perfect camera for action and sports (which the Sony A9 is for), nor for reporting, nature, or study (where the A7R III dominates).
 Even so, this camera is more than Capable in a vast majority of situations (including use as a camcorder).

-All this is because the Sony A7 III combines speed, performance, image quality, and an attractive price (we repeat, from a professional point of view).
-This camera, in comparison to others, can offer you a great quality of image at a low cost.
+> All this is because the Sony A7 III combines speed, performance, image quality, and an attractive price (we repeat, from a professional point of view).
+In comparison to others, this camera can offer you a great quality of image at a low cost.

-The Sony α7 III gives you the power to be precise and flexible at the same time and lets you capture once-in-a-lifetime moments in the exact manner you want.
+> The Sony α7 III gives you the power to be precise and flexible at the same time and lets you capture once-in-a-lifetime moments in the exact manner you want.

-For this reason, we can be sure that it will offer many satisfactions (in addition to making things difficult for other manufacturers) to users who are looking for a versatile model.
+> For this reason, we can be sure that it will offer many satisfactions (in addition to making things difficult for other manufacturers) to users who are looking for a versatile model.
 This is ideal for those who want a resolution of 42 megapixels or a burst of 20 photos per second.

-Get this camera now and have control over overexpressing freedom!
+> Get this camera now and have control over overexpressing freedom!